 Sometimes it’s better just to leave it to the pros…

-Whichever method you choose, be smart about how you approach it.
+Whichever method you choose to pay for home renovation, be smart about how you approach it.

 Like you would a mortgage, comparison shop among vendors and contractors to ensure you get the best price.

-You’d be shocked at how much prices can vary for the same job/work.
+You’d be shocked at how much prices can vary for the same job/work, especially if a contractor is involved.

 The cost of materials, such as a slab or quartz, can also be negotiated, especially at smaller, non-corporate shops.